David Barnea

-David "Dadi" Barnea (דוד (דדי) ברנע; born 29 March 1965) is an Israeli intelligence chief who serves as the current director of the Mossad, having taken over from Yossi Cohen in June 2021.
+David "Dadi" Barnea (דָּוִד (דָדִי) בַּרְנֵעַ; born 29 March 1965) is an Israeli intelligence officer who served as the 13th director of the Mossad from June 2021 to June 2026.
+He succeeded Yossi Cohen and was in turn succeeded by Roman Gofman on 2 June 2026.
+He left office in June 2026 and was succeeded by Roman Gofman.

 Early life and education

 Barnea was born in Ashkelon and grew up in Rishon Lezion.
-His father, Joseph Brunner (Barnea), fled with his family from Nazi Germany and immigrated to Israel at the age of three.
-Joseph was a graduate of the Hapoel HaMizrachi Yeshiva in Bnei Brak and joined the Palmach at the age of 16.
+His father, Joseph Brunner (Barnea), fled with his family from Nazi Germany and immigrated to Israel at the age of three, in 1933.
+Joseph was a graduate of Yeshivat Hapoel HaMizrachi (Note: The school was affiliated with the Hapoel HaMizrachi political movement.) in Bnei Brak and joined the Palmach at the age of 16.
 He fought with the Third Battalion of the organization in Nabi Yusha and Safed and then served as an officer with the rank of Lieutenant Colonel in the Israeli Air Force.
 He was also a manager at Tadiran.
-His mother, Naomi, was born on board the SS Patria and worked as a teacher and school principal.
+His mother, Naomi, was born on board SS Patria and worked as a teacher and school principal.

-Barnea studied at the Military Boarding School for Command in Tel Aviv, and enlisted in the IDF in 1983.
+Barnea studied at the Military Boarding School for Command in Tel Aviv, and enlisted in the Israel Defense Forces (IDF) in 1983.
 He did his military service with the General Staff Reconnaissance Unit (Sayeret Matkal).
 He later studied in the United States, obtaining a bachelor's degree from the New York Institute of Technology and an MBA from Pace University.
 He then worked as a business manager at an investment bank in Israel.